 Again, it’s totally legal.
 The only guidance on when it might not be appropriate is in Rule 66 of the Highway Code – cyclists should ride in single file “on narrow or busy roads and when riding round bends.”

-As well as being a more sociable way to ride, it can also be a safer way to ride.
 By riding side-by-side, cyclists become easier for drivers to see and therefore, hopefully, decrease their chances of being struck by a vehicle.

-Believe it or not, cyclists who ride two abreast could even be doing drivers a favour, since groups are more compact in this formation, so they are easier to overtake.
+Believe it or not, cyclists who ride two abreast could even be doing drivers a favor, since groups are more compact in this formation, so they are easier to overtake.
 Just imagine twenty riders in a line, then think how much shorter the distance is to overtake the same group when it’s only ten bike lengths.

 Go home, change out of their cycling kit and have normal lives like everybody else